xiuzbl/CIFAR-100-with-shallow-networks/README.md

 ### Limitations:

-Accuracy of those models are low.
+Models are easy to overfit and accuracy of those models are low.